lbke/research/auth.md

 You can do 2 operations on an existing token:

 - Decoding: it means getting the information on the token.
-**Decoding a token DOESN'T mean it's valid.** Because anyone can craft a token that can be decoded!
+**Decoding a token DOESN'T mean it's valid or that the user is authenticated.** Because anyone can craft a token that can be decoded!
 Think of it as a convenience to get basic user info from the token
 - Verifying: it means checking the token validity **Verifying the token DOES MEAN it's valid and the user is authenticated**.
 That's what you want to do to use to authenticate someone.